-We’ve financed billions of euros in energy projects, from wind farms, solar energy, and geothermal power production; to energy efficiency in buildings and production lines; to electric vehicles, bio-based plastics and circular economy solutions.
+We’ve financed billions of euros in energy projects, from wind farms, solar energy, and geothermal power production; to energy efficiency in buildings and production lines; to electric vehicles and bio-based plastics; to (waste) water treatment and supply and circular economy solutions.
 We do this through green loans, green bonds, and other innovative products and financing constructions.

 We also do a lot to financing a circular economy – one where people and companies ‘reduce, reuse and recycle’ instead of ‘take, make and waste’.
 It’s about making the transition from ownership to access.

 2. What we don’t finance

 We apply strict social, ethical and environmental criteria in our financing and investment policies and practices.

 Every client and transaction is assessed, monitored and evaluated against the requirements of our Environmental and Social Risk (ESR) framework to ensure compliance and limit negative impact on the environment and communities.
 This way, climate and environmental impact are taken into account every time we make financing or investment decisions.

 We also say ‘no’ to certain companies and sectors, like with our aim to reduce our exposure to coal power generation to close to zero by 2025.
 ING was the first bank to commit to exiting coal.